joel-day/LeetCode-Workspace/README.md

 # LeetCode Workspace

 This is a mono-repo for LeetCode practice.

-- Setup section at the end outlines the mono-repo set-up
+There is a setup section at the end.

 ### Custom CLI Commands
 #### Flashcards